 Characteristics & Appearance

 Smaller than llamas, alpacas have slim bodies and short, furry faces.
 Their ears are pointed rather than curved.
-The males canine and incisor teeth grow longer than females, one of the only differences between the two genders.
+The males’ canine and incisor teeth grow longer than females, one of the only differences between the two sexes.

 Alpacas are believed to descend from wild vicunas.
 There are no wild populations of alpacas, but they are farmed worldwide.

-Alpacas are shy, gentle, and easy to handle animals, who are considered more mellow than llamas.
+Alpacas are shy, gentle, and easy to handle animals, that are considered more mellow than llamas.

 Alpacas were also domesticated early, probably about 6,000 years ago.
 Like llamas, they were used as pack animals but their primary function was and continues to be as a source of wool.
 Alpaca wool is considered very high-quality and is used to make woven and knitted products.